top 0

 24/7 Fitness

-Endorsed by Olympic medalist and heartthrob Marcel Nguyen, 24/7 Fitness was the first international 24-hour fitness brand to launch in Hong Kong.
-With 15 locations across the city so far—and plans to open even more in remote locations like Tai Po—there’s bound to be a studio near you.
-In line with its aim to provide ultimate convenience to fitness enthusiasts, its studios are accessed via a facial recognition system for members only, and their fees are highly transparent with no pre-payment.
+Endorsed by Olympic medallist and heartthrob Marcel Nguyen, 24/7 Fitness was the first international 24-hour fitness brand to launch in Hong Kong.
+With numerous locations across town, there’s bound to be a studio near you.
+In line with its aim to provide the ultimate level of convenience to fitness enthusiasts, its studios are accessed via a facial recognition system for members only, and its fees are highly transparent with no pre-payment required.

 Group training